March 18th 2026

 The Apostle Paul, moved by the Holy Spirit as he wrote to the church at Corinth, encouraged them with the following passage:

-"And since we have the same spirit of faith , according to what is written, 'I believed and therefore I spoke,' we also believe and therefore speak." — 2 Corinthians 4:13
+"We having the same spirit of faith , according as it is written, 'I believed and therefore have I spoken'; we also believe and therefore speak." — 2 Corinthians 4:13

 To what is Paul referring when he wrote spirit of faith?
 He was referring to the Holy Spirit, the third Person of the Trinity, the omnipresent God with us in the present world.
 The Holy Spirit convicts the world of sin and the only right cure for it - faith in Jesus Christ (John 16:8; 1 Corinthians 12:3).
 On sincere confession of faith, believers are given the indwelling Holy Spirit (Romans 8:9; 10:9-10), with two over-arching purposes.